IgnacioRiboldi/pands-project/README.md

 ## Result

 Run this code using " python .\analysis.py " and it will create a txt file where you can find a summary of the data set.
-After that It will print and save one histogram for each feature of the data set and just print (not save) a
+After that It will print and save one histogram for each feature of the data set and just print (not save) a line graphic that compares each feature of each species.

 ## Sources